What is a digital badge?

 Is there a cost associated with accepting and displaying my VDCI digital badge, or to using the Credly platform?

 No. This is a free service VDCI provides to you.

 When and how can I accept my badge?

 When you’ve earned your VDCI digital badge, you will receive an email from Credly, inviting you to accept your badge.
-You will need to create an account on Acclaim and confirm your email address.
+You will need to create an account on Credly and confirm your email address.
 Then you’ll be able to accept and share your badge.

 You can accept your badge at any time.
 You can access your badge through any of the badge notification or reminder emails.
 Or, if you no longer have those emails, you can do so by accessing your Credly account.
 If you don’t have an account, you can create one on the Credly platform site* using the same email address that VDCI has on file for you.
 Your badge will be in your account.

 *Please note this link will take you to the Credly platform, a third party whose privacy practices differ from VDCI’s.
 If you provide personal data to Credly, your data is governed by their privacy statement.